Answered! Jump to accepted answer.

 bin or you reminded me to take out the bin.
 There is no present tense.
 How does this work in french?

-This relates to:Rappeler (à quelqu'un) = to remind (someone) -
+This question relates to:French lesson "Rappeler (à quelqu'un) = to remind (someone)"

 You say that in English "to remind" is only used in the past of future but in your example you are using it in the present tense:

 Remind me to take out the bin. -- Present tense.You reminded me to take out the bin. -- Past tense.You will remind me to take out the bin. -- Future tense.

 Kwiziq language super star